gethari/StackExchange.NET/README.md

 If you're looking to contribute, thanks for your interest.
 Feel free to submit reports for any issues you can find, or request potential features you'd like to see [here](https://github.com/gethari/StackExchange.NET/issues).

 ## ChangeLogs
+  ## Version 1.3
+  - Added support for most of the methods in Tags interface.
   ## Version 1.2
   - Added support for Suggested Edits API's